itspangler/geospatial-humanities-s2024/week/04_aesthetics/activity/historic-pop-africa-staging.md

 # Activity deliverables

-Before **6:30pm on Tuesday, 2/20**, you should submit to Canvas:
-* A document in `pdf` or `docx` format, answering all the questions that are tagged with ![q], and which are summarized below:
+Before **6:30pm on Tuesday, 2/20**, you should submit to Canvas a document in `pdf` or `docx` format, answering all the questions that are tagged with ![q] and which are summarized below:

    | ![qs] |
    | :--- |